SirWilliam254/probability-statistics-R/README.md

     Suppose that a sequence of independent and identical Bernoulli trials, each having probability of success p, 0 < p < 1, are performed until a success is observed.
-If X denotes the number of failures obtained prior to the first success, then X is said to be a geometric random variable.
+If X denotes the number of failures obtained prior to the first success, then X is said to be a geometric random variable. [code !!](https://github.com/SirWilliam254/probability-statistics-R/blob/main/geometric.R)

 - Negative Binomial

    Suppossing that a sequence of independent and identical Bernoulli trials, each having probability of success p," where 0 ≤ p ≤ 1", are performed until r successes are observed.
-If X denotes the number of failures obtained prior to getting the rth success, then X is said to be a negative binomial random variable.
+If X denotes the number of failures obtained prior to getting the rth success, then X is said to be a negative binomial random variable. [code !!](https://github.com/SirWilliam254/probability-statistics-R/blob/main/negative%20binomial.R)

 - Poisson

-   A random variable X that takes counting values 0, 1, 2, . . ., is said to be a Poisson random variable with parameter λ, for some positive  λ value
+   A random variable X that takes counting values 0, 1, 2, . . ., is said to be a Poisson random variable with parameter λ, for some positive  λ value. [code !!](https://github.com/SirWilliam254/probability-statistics-R/blob/main/poisson.R)

 - Hypergeometric